DOI-USGS/hyswap/docs/source/meta/installation.rst

     pip install -r requirements-dev.txt
     pip install -e .

-Once the installation is complete, the suite of tests can be run with a single command in the console:
+Once the installation is complete, the suite of unit tests can be run with a single command in the console:

 .. code-block:: bash